RozaHasso/Machine-Learning-Operations/reports/README.md

 >
 > Answer:

 We used a simple argparser for the training script which worked in the following way: python train_model.py -lr 1e-4 -bs 16 -e 5 -o Adam -pt True.
-The arguments are explained in the README.MD in the root foolder.
+The arguments are explained in the README.MD in the root folder.

 ### Question 13